 Learning New Skills

 Maybe you just like the idea of a different career altogether, so if you have the time and can maybe look at different options, then why not go back to education to gain the skills and degrees you need for the career you want?
-There are many options to consider: if you want a career more based around leadership, then you could study a postgraduate leadership degree; then there’s also business degrees and subject-specific degrees where you can become qualified in a specific field.
+There are many options to consider: if you want a career more based around leadership, then you could study a postgraduate leadership degree; then there are also business degrees and subject-specific degrees where you can become qualified in a specific field.